Getting Started with Translized

 Add new languages

-After you’ve successfully added your terms, it’s time to add languages.
+After you’ve successfully added your keys, it’s time to add languages.

-From our pre-populated list of languages, choose the one you want to translate your terms to.
+From our pre-populated list of languages, choose the one you want to translate your keys to.

 Change the primary language